NAPA Peace Of Mind Warranty

 - Included FREE with your qualifying repair or service work.

-- That warranty extends to 36 months/36,000 miles if you use your NAPA AutoCare EasyPay Credit Card (applications available at participating locations).
+- 36 months/36,000 miles if you use your NAPA AutoCare EasyPay Credit Card (applications available at participating locations).

 - Honored nationwide by thousands of NAPA AutoCare Centers, so you’re protected even when you travel.